-The program of the modules taught is not exactly the same every year.
+The curriculum 2022-23 is available on the website of the department (Studies→ Undergraduate Studies → Structure of Courses).
+The program of the courses taught is not exactly the same every year.
 The Assembly of the Department has the opportunity to make the necessary adjustments to ensure the smooth implementation of the program.
 Any changes-modifications are notified to students in time with a detailed announcement of the student registry.

-Detailed information on the material, the teaching, the bibliography and the assessment method of every module is included in the module syllabus which is available on the website of the Department (https://pedis.uop.gr/?page_id=12851) and the e-class platform (https://eclass.uop.gr/) of every module.
+Detailed information on the material, the teaching, the bibliography and the assessment method of every course is included in the course syllabus which is available on the website of the Department (Studies → Undergraduate Studies → Courses Description) and the e-class platform (https://eclass.uop.gr/) of every course.

-The lessons of the winter term 2020-2021 start on Monday, 12 October 2020.
-The detailed timetable, the timetable of possible lesson replacements in the end of every semester and the examination timetables are uploaded on the website of the Department, in the address https://pedis.uop.gr/?page_id=2377.
-The exceptional postponements-replacements of the lectures of the modules are uploaded on e-class on the module «Announcements:: Undergraduate».
+The academic calendar, the detailed timetable of every semester, the timetable of possible lesson replacements at the end of every semester and the examination timetables are uploaded on the website of the Department (Studies → Timetable-Examinations-Replacements).
+The exceptional postponements-replacements of the lectures of the courses are uploaded on e-class on the course «Announcements:: Undergraduate».

 The selection and distribution of the textbooks to all the Universities and Technical Educational Institutions of the country is done through the internet service EUDOXUS (www.eudoxus.gr).
 The deadlines that Eudoxus can be used in every semester are specified with a relevant announcement.
-The students can sign in www.eudoxus.gr directly, in order to select and receive the textbooks only for the modules which they have included in the corresponding semester in their module selection.
-For this selection the use of the passwords is necessary.
-In the beginning of every academic semester a relevant announcement is posted by the Student Registry for the students’ information.
+The students can sign in at www.eudoxus.gr directly, in order to select and receive the textbooks only for the courses which they have included in the corresponding semester in their course selection.
+For this selection the use of passwords is necessary.
+At the beginning of every academic semester, a relevant announcement is posted by the Student Registry for the students’ information.

 According to the current legislation, the students who have exceeded the n+2 years of studies are not entitled to free textbooks.